kenobiamigos/TravelLokal/README.md

 ![Alt text](images/ERDdiagram.png)

+User books Packages or Hotel:
+* Many-to-many relationship
-User books Packages or Hotel: Many-to-many relationship, represented by the Booking entity.
-A user can book multiple packages or hotels, and a package or hotel can be booked by multiple users.
+* A user can book multiple packages or hotels, and a package or hotel can be booked by multiple users.

+User gives Review:
+* One-to-Many relationship.
-User gives Review: One-to-Many relationship.
-A user can gives many reviews, but a review can only be given by a user.
+* A user can gives many reviews, but a review can only be given by a user.

+Review is about Packages or Hotel:
+* One-to-many relationship.
-Review is about Packages or Hotel: One-to-many relationship.
-A review can be about one package or hotel, but a package or hotel can have multiple reviews.
+* A review can be about one package or hotel, but a package or hotel can have multiple reviews.